input-output-hk/peras-design/src/Praos/SmallStep.lagda.md

           , as′
           ⟧
 ```
-Rather than creating a delayed vote, an adversary can honestly create it and delay the message

 ## Create

 A party can create a new block by adding it to the local block tree and gossiping the